cexauce/AV-CA-DiffUSE/README.md

 	- 'early' for early fusion
 	- 'concat_attn_masking_light' for late fusion
 	- 'concat_attn_masking_light_early_late' for mixed fusion (both early and late fusion using the same visual embedding you specified)

-- Note: To train and evaluate FlowAVSE model, please refer to its authors [repository](https://github.com/kaistmm/FlowAVSE)

 ## Pretrained checkpoints